Skip to main content

 Frequently Asked Questions

-High-quality skillets are typically made from materials such as stainless steel, cast iron, nonstick-coated aluminum, and carbon steel.
-Each material offers unique benefits for cooking performance and maintenance.
+Skillets are commonly made from stainless steel, cast iron, nonstick-coated aluminum and carbon steel.
+Each material offers unique benefits for different cooking styles and preferences.

 What is the difference between a skillet and a frying pan?

-The terms 'skillet' and 'frying pan' are often used interchangeably.
-Both refer to a flat-bottomed pan with sloped sides, designed for frying, searing, and sautéing foods.
+The terms skillet and frying pan are often used interchangeably.
+Both refer to a flat-bottomed pan with sloped sides, designed for quick, even cooking on the stovetop.